cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 pre- and post-handlers for a given **message name** in the loaded module set.
 By default, the ordering will be done alphabetically by **module name**.

+### Authorization and Delegated Execution

+By default, when a **virtual machine** attempts to invoke a method call, the caller must be the address of the last account which was called and the **hypervisor** will check this using the **state token**.

+One key feature of the existing SDK is the ability to do delegated execution via the `x/authz` module.
+**hypervisor** will support this feature by maintaining a set of granter account to grantee account key pairs where every grantee account is allowed to set the granter as the caller if such a pair exists.
+The following special messages will be handled by the **hypervisor** to support this:
+* `grant_authorization(granter, grantee)` - only callable by granter
+* `revoke_authorization(granter, grantee)` - only callable by granter
+* `revoke_all_authorizations(granter)` - only callable by granter and revokes all authorizations at once

+It is expected that each account which receives such an authorization implements an account handler to provide more restrictive authorization restrictions even though at a framework level the authorization is very broad.

+In order to allow transaction processing modules to be implemented within a **virtual machine**, the **hypervisor** also has a list of "sudo" accounts which can execute messages on behalf of any caller.
+The list of "sudo" accounts must be configured at startup.

 ### Message Data and Packet Specification

 To facilitate efficient cross-language and cross-VM message passing, the precise layout of message packets is important